 The value of Renminbi against other foreign currencies fluctuates from time to time and is affected by changes in the PRC and international political and economic conditions as well as many other factors.
-In August 2015, the PBoC implemented changes to the way it calculates the Renminbi's daily mid-point against the U.S. dollar to take into account market-maker quotes before announcing such daily mid-point.
+Recently, the PBoC implemented changes to the way it calculates the Renminbi's daily mid-point against the U.S. dollar to take into account market-maker quotes before announcing such daily mid-point.
 This change, and others that may be implemented, may increase the volatility in the value of the Renminbi against foreign currencies.
 All payments of interest and principal will be made in Renminbi with respect to Renminbi Notes unless otherwise specified.
 As a result, the value of these Renminbi payments may vary with the changes in the prevailing exchange rates in the marketplace.
-If the value of Renminbi depreciates against another foreign currency, the value of the investment made by a holder of the Renminbi Notes in that foreign currency will decline.
+If the value of Renminbi Notes in that foreign currency will decline.
+As a result, the value of these Renminbi payments may vary with the changes in the prevailing exchange rates in the marketplace.
+If the value of Renminbi depreciates against another foreign currency, the value of the investment made by a holder of the Renminbi Notes in that foreign currency, the value of the investment made by a holder of the Renminbi Notes in that foreign currency will decline.